-The Hudson Institute, together with The Hungary Initiatives Foundation (HIF), has created the Visiting Research Fellowship.
+The Hudson Institute, together with the Hungary Foundation, has created the Visiting Research Fellowship.

 This Visiting Fellowship opportunity is a 10-month fully funded research fellowship at Hudson Institute’s headquarters in Washington, DC, offered to a mid-career Hungarian policy professional with specific areas of interest in protecting religious freedom and promoting democratic sovereignty.

 The visiting fellow will become an active member of Hudson’s Center for Religious Freedom and the Center for Common Culture.
 The fellow will have the opportunity to refine his/her research skills, to meet with policymakers and subject matter experts, and to participate in coalition building and advocacy efforts.

 The fellow will undertake a specific research program in his/her area of interest and publish a report at the end of the fellowship.
 As an integrated member of Hudson’s research team, the fellow will be invited to participate in workshops, briefings, roundtables, networking opportunities, and other events organized by the Institute.

 We invite applications from policy professionals holding Hungarian citizenship with at least four years of relevant work experience, or post-graduate scholars with at least two years of focused research, outstanding academic credentials and English language skills.

 - a $7,500 monthly stipend to cover living expenses in Washington,